hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 </p>

+As we would expect, these genes are much more highly expressed in group 1 compared to group 3.
+This provides us with another, cluster-free alternative to looking at more subtle shifts in gene expression across smaller groups.

+---

-Make sure to output the versions of all tools used in the DE analysis:
+Now that you have reached the end of you analysis, make sure to output the versions of all tools used in the DE analysis:

 ```r
 sessionInfo()